ansys/pyansys-units/doc/source/user_guide/quantity.rst

     meter + foot  # Quantity (1.3048, "m")
     foot + meter  # Quantity (4.2808398950131235, "ft")

-``Quantity`` objects work intuitively with unit conversion.
-The arithmetic operation behind conversions is:
+This formula defines the conversion of ``Quantity`` objects between different units:

 .. math::

     value_{\text{new}} = \frac{value_{\text{si}}}{f_{\text{new}}} - c_{\text{new}}

-Where :math:`f_{new}` is a scaling factor and :math:`c_{new}` is an offset to convert from SI units to the requested units.
+where :math:`f_{new}` is a scaling factor and :math:`c_{new}` is an offset to convert from SI units to the requested units.

-To define a new unit system or create custom quantities, manually update the ``cfg.yaml`` file with your desired data.
-Once saved, these changes are reflected throughout PyAnsys Units.
+To define a new unit system or create custom quantities, you can manually update the ``cfg.yaml`` file with your desired settings.
+Once saved, these changes are reflected the next time the ``ansys.units`` package is initialized.